jhpyle/docassemble/_docs/fields.md

 assume that clicking the link didn't do anything, and the app is broken.

-There are two other special commands that you can use in a list of variables in a `review` block: `set` and `undefine`.
-The following interview illustrates `set`:
+There are two other special sub-components that you can use in a list of variables in a `review` component: `set` and `undefine`.
+The following DALang illustrates `set`:

 {% include side-by-side.html demo="review-8" %}

-This interview demonstrates how to re-do the geolocation of an [`Address`].
+This DALang demonstrates how to re-do the geolocation of an [`Address`].
 When you call [`.geolocate()`] on an [`Address`] the first time, the address is geolocated and the `.geolocated` attribute of the object is changed from `False` to `True`.
 If you call